arielcwebster/DataScience/ExampleWebsite/index.md

 If your website doesn't update right away don't worry.
 Sometimes it takes a few minutes.

+## Step 6 - Spell Check

+Avoid making Ariel sad. ***SPELL CHECK YOUR WORK***.
+You can copy paste your code into a document that has spell check to do this if your browser doesn't spell check for you in your markdown file.

 #### Note!
 I have not included two data sets for explanation here because doing so doesn't make as much sense when creating a website as it does with using a tool in excel.
 You *do* need to provide examples of how your tool is used on two datasets.